sp92mshen1/sciprog_24/README.md

 - the list of tan(x) values with their radians, and
 - the area under the curve for the integral evaluated between 0 and 60 degrees.

+"-lm" needs to be added to the compilation code to run.